...from humble beginnings

 Taking the work ethic of his father and combining it with his drive and determination to succeed, Harry’s direction saw AMG grow to become one of the most respected building companies in the area.

-In 1934 the firm moved to larger offices still in Thomas Street and during the war years they were employed mostly on factory maintenance and MoD government work.
+In 1934 the company moved to larger offices, still in Thomas Street, then during 1939 to 1945 they were employed on factory maintenance and MoD government work as part of the war effort.

-Together, the board has continued to establish AMG as a leading contractor within the West Midlands region but they remain loyal to the strong foundations on which the company was built.
+Together, the board has continued to establish AMG as a leading contractor within the West Midlands region and they remain loyal to the strong foundations on which the company was built.

-They stay true to the values laid down by Arthur M. Griffiths over 100 years ago and hard work, dedication, an entrepreneurial spirit and commitment to excellence remain the lifeblood of the company’s ethos.
+They stay true to the values laid down by Arthur M Griffiths over 120 years ago.
+Hard work, dedication, an entrepreneurial spirit and commitment to excellence remain the lifeblood of the company’s ethos.